BuuyaStudios/.github/profile/README.md

 ### What is Pean?

-Pean is our flagship project, bringing [brief and engaging description of Pean].
+Pean is our flagship project, bringing Music and Beats to your Discord Server.
 Check out the code, contribute, and let's make Pean even more awesome together!

 - **Repository**: ![Pean Discord Bot](https://github.com/BXDevTech/Pean)